waiz3ple/fractionability/README.md

 **A lightweight, accessible JavaScript library for fraction manipulation and display**

 **Fractionability** transforms decimals, strings, mixed numbers, percentages, and ratios into simplified, screen-reader-friendly fractions with ease.
-Featuring MathML support, arithmetic operations, and a fluid API, it’s the ultimate tool for building inclusive web applications—ideal for educational tools, recipe apps, financial calculators, and beyond.
+Featuring MathML support, arithmetic operations, and a fluid API, it’s the ultimate tool for building inclusive web applications—perfect for educational tools, recipe apps, financial calculators, and beyond.

 ---